BoAi01/boai01.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular

   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+I am currently a research engineer at the Agency for Science, Technology and Research (A*STAR), Singapore, working with [Cheston Tan](https://www.a-star.edu.sg/cfar/about-cfar/our-team/dr-cheston-tan).
+I have also been collaborating with [Jiajun Wu](https://jiajunwu.com/) and [Yunzhu Li](https://yunzhuli.github.io/).
+I am interested in learning dynamics models, sim-to-real transfer, and integrating learning and planning.

+Earlier, I was a visiting researcher intern at the [Stanford Vision and Learning Lab](https://svl.stanford.edu/).
+I received my Bacherlor's degree from the National University of Singapore, where I worked with [David Hsu](https://www.comp.nus.edu.sg/~dyhsu/) on long-horizon visual navigation with a Spot robot.
+I will be joining UC San Diego in 2024 fall, working with [Hao Su](https://cseweb.ucsd.edu/~haosu/) and [Henrik I. Christensen](http://www.hichristensen.net/).

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+[//]: # (Link to your social media connections, too.
+This theme is set up to use [Font Awesome icons]&#40;https://fontawesome.com/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
+Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)